Time Warner will spend $100M on Snapchat original shows and ads

 This deal comes at the perfect time for Snap, as Wall Street has been punishing the company’s stock price after bad earnings and reduced confidence in Snap’s ability to monetize via advertising.

-Snap’s stock is up 2% today on the news, pushing it about a dollar above its IPO price of $17.
+Snap’s stock is up 2 percent today on the news, pushing it about a dollar above its IPO price of $17.

 0